-In-App Communities are online communities that exist within a mobile or web application, allowing users to engage with each other and share information or resources related to the app's purpose.
-These communities are typically created and moderated by the app developers, and can be used to foster a sense of belonging and loyalty among users.
+In-App Communities are online communities that exist within a mobile app or web site, allowing users to engage with each other and share information or resources related to the app's purpose.

 In-App Communities can take many forms, including discussion forums, social networks, or chat rooms.
 Users can share tips and tricks, ask questions, and provide feedback on the app, which can help developers improve the app and increase user satisfaction.